 Besides video chatting and phone conversations, there are plenty of other ways you can stay in touch with a Sunrise resident.

+- Write letters and cards: Our residents love receiving mail.
+Handwritten letters and cards come with a special personality that can’t be replicated in emails and text message.
+This is a great activity for the younger members of the family to enjoy, too.
 You can also consider writing letters to residents who you don’t know personally.
 Being pen pals with a resident or group of residents can be a fun, educational, and inspiring experience for both you and the resident(s).
 Call the community and ask to speak to the activities department to arrange the specifics.

 Stay Up to Date on COVID-19 Response